GSA/idmanagement.gov/_implement/outlook.md

 3. Enable the **Encrypt** icon (appears as a yellow lock icon).
 4. Click **Send**.

-**Note:** It's common practice to sign a message when encrypting it, as observed below.
+**Note:** It is common practice to sign a message when encrypting it below.

 <img src="{{site.baseurl}}/assets/piv/outlook-certificate-configuration-encrypted-email.png" alt="A signed and encrypted email." width="476" height="343">